 (in no particular order!)

 There are two locations, one on the bay and one on the harbor.
-The bay restaurant is the original, very authentic and rustic.
+The bay restaurant is original, very authentic, and rustic.
 I love dives and little hole-in-the-wall restaurants like this.
 The food is great; caught fresh daily and cooked in an add-on trailer in the back of the restaurant.

 Dewey Destin on the Harbor is nicer although still casual.
 You can dine in flip-flops and t-shirts.
 The staff is knowledgeable and friendly.
 We’re a foodie family that knows what we like and what we want and they were accommodating when we wanted to change sides and add ‘extras’ to our entrees.

 Dewey Destin on the Harbor has a separate bar with a full selection of beers, bourbons, wine, and mixed drinks.
 Having a good selection of bourbon gets high ratings for a restaurant in my husband’s opinion.
 He fancies himself a bourbon connoisseur and not every restaurant has his favorite Knob Creek.
 One of my favorite drinks now is the Pineapple Martini, pictured below.

 If you think your GPS is wrong, chances are it’s not.
 Louisiana Lagniappe is located in a gated condo community.
 Keep driving, you’re on the right street!
 Ultimately you’ll arrive at the Harborside Restaurant.

 The food never disappoints.
 They market the restaurant as Louisiana Creole-inspired; if you’ve been to New Orleans or eaten Cajun and Creole cuisine much you know that this is not quite ‘creole’.
 That being said, it is good and different from most Destin seafood restaurants.
 The quality is superb and the staff is friendly.